Wilson/ Hinkes Peace Prize

 This Award was established by the Week of Prayer for World Peace (WPWP) to recognise significant contributions by individuals, organisations, or projects in furthering peace, justice, and reconciliation.
 The Award focuses on grassroots initiatives.
 It enables otherwise often untold stories to be told and honoured and seeks to inspire others.
 It is open to all, irrespective or nationality, ethnicity, or faith.

 Named in honour of Revd.
 Gordon Wilson, and Revd.
 Sidney Hinkes, both former Chairs of the WPWP, the Award is made annually.
-The Award, valued at £500, is this year sponsored by the Anglican Pacifist Fellowship and will be present on the second Sunday of each year at the start of WPWP.
+The Award, valued at £500.
+The Award will be presented at the online Annual Gathering on Sunday, 13 October 24.

-Nominations in the form of a letter describing the nominee’s contribution to peace and justice issues should be sent by 31st July 2023 to:
+Anyone can make a nomination.
+Nominations in the form of a letter describing the nominee’s contribution to peace and justice issues should be sent by 31st July 2024 to:

 Sue Gale: billandsuegale@blueyonder.co.uk and